-In the old days, compact camera vs smartphone wasn't even a question.
+In the old days, smartphones vs cameras wasn't a contest in the slightest.
 Once upon a time, a digital camera was the only way to take nice photographs on days out, unless you wanted to haul a large SLR around on your adventures.
 Back then, a phone was simply a phone, possibly with an inbuilt camera rendering images that were just a blur of pixels.

-The process of using a compact camera feels wonderfully archaic now – the act of removing the camera from the pouch, pushing a button to take the photograph and then remembering to remove the memory card from the camera when you got home and saving the images onto a computer to look back through at some point.
+The process of using a compact camera feels wonderfully archaic now – the act of grabbing your camera from your hiking backpack, removing it from the pouch, pushing a button to take the photograph and then remembering to remove the memory card from the camera when you got home and saving the images onto a computer to look back through at some point.

 But does that mean compact cameras are completely redundant?
+Has the battle of smartphones vs cameras been won?
 Is there any real need for a separate camera, when smartphones are so slick and heavily featured with instantly upgradable software?
 Here we assess the attributes of both across various outdoor scenarios, and find it’s not quite as clear-cut as you might think.